How to Add Years

 cause of failure.

-There was a time when new refrigerators, at least Frigidaires, arrived
+There was a time when some brands of new refrigerators arrived

 from the factory with this already done, but that was back in the late 70’s